Conte-Ecology/basinCharacteristics/tncDams/README.md

 The folder structure is set up within the scripts.
 In general, the existing structure in the repo should be followed.

-1. Download the data by state and unzip the `soils\gssurgo_g_[state abbreviation].zip` sub-folder into the `sourceFolder`

-Open the script `tncDams`
+1. Open the script `tncDams.py`

 2. Change the values in the "Specify inputs" section of the script
- - "baseDirectory" is the path to the `tncDams` folder (current parent working directory)
+ - `baseDirectory` is the path to the `\tncDams` folder (current parent working directory)
- - "polygonsFile" is the catchments to assign the dams to
+ - `polygonsFile` is the catchments to assign the dams to
- - "damsFile" is the shapefile depicting the location of the dams
+ - `damsFile` is the shapefile depicting the location of the dams
- - "version" is the name that will be associated with this particular run of the tool (e.g. "Northeast")
+ - `version` is the name that will be associated with this particular run of the tool (e.g. "Northeast")
- - "zoneField" is the field name of the the catchments unique identifier
+ - `zoneField` is the field name of the the catchments unique identifier

 3. Run the script in ArcPython.
 It does the following:
    - Sets up the folder structure in the specified directory
    - Removes dams not snapped to the flowlines
    - Spatially joins the catchments to the dams
    - Counts the number of dams in each catchment

-   - Creates an empty raster of the entire specified range
-   - Merges the necessary data tables in order to connect spatial data to necessary soil classification
+   - Saves the completed tables to the `tncDams\outputTables` directory
-   - Loops through the state polygons, creating state rasters of the surficial coarseness category
-   - Mosaicks all of the state raster and the full range empty raster

 ## Output Table